-In addition, we provide all eligible full- and part-time employees (and their eligible dependents, as applicable) with a comprehensive set of benefits designed to protect their physical and financial health and to help them make the most of their financial future.
+In addition, we provide all eligible full- and part-time employees (and their eligible dependents, as applicable) with a comprehensive set of benefits designed to protect their physical, emotional, and financial health to help them make the most of their well-being.

 Pay Equity Review.
-Wells Fargo is committed to fair and equitable compensation practices and, since 2015, has conducted an annual pay equity review through engagement with a third-party expert.
-The review analyzes employee compensation by taking into account gender, race, and ethnicity and factors such as role, tenure, and geography.
-The review process can include compensation adjustments in the event we identify gaps.
-The 2022 review, modified for adjustments as described, showed that women at Wells Fargo earn more than 99 cents for every \$1 earned by their male peers, and U.S. employees that are racially/ ethnically diverse earn more than 99 cents for every \$1 earned by their Caucasian/white peers.
+Wells Fargo is committed to fair and equitable compensation practices.
+We have conducted an annual pay equity review through engagement with a third-party consultant for a number of years.
+The pay equity review compares the compensation of women to men globally and U.S. minorities versus U.S. non-minorities taking into account factors such as role, level, tenure, and geography.
+We may make adjustments to compensation in the event the review identifies gaps.
+The year-end 2023 review showed that women at Wells Fargo continue to earn more than 99 cents for every \$1 earned by their male peers, and U.S. employees that are racially/ethnically diverse earn more than 99 cents for every \$1 earned by their Caucasian/white peers.

 Promoting Diversity, Equity and Inclusion.
 Meeting the increasingly diverse needs of Wells Fargo's global customer base is critical to our Company's long-term growth and success.
 Wells Fargo values and promotes diversity, equity and inclusion (DE&I) in every aspect of our business.
-We are dedicated to recruitment and career development practices that support our employees and promote diversity in our workforce at all levels of our Company, including leadership positions.
-We have a strong record of recruiting, promoting, and rewarding women and racially/ethnically diverse employees at all levels of our Company, including a goal to increase diverse representation in leadership roles.
-Our Head of Diverse Segments, Representation and
+We are dedicated to recruitment and career development practices that support our employees and promote diversity throughout our workforce, including leadership positions.
+We developed DE&I principles, which are informed by affirmative action and equal employment opportunity policies, for our Operating Committee.
+Our Head of

-1 We do not control this website.
+&lt;sup>1 We do not control this website.
 Wells Fargo has provided this link for your convenience, but does not endorse and is not responsible for the content, links, privacy policy, or security policy of this website.

-Inclusion reports directly to our CEO and leads our DE&I efforts, with responsibility for driving a Company-wide DE&I strategy.
+Diverse Segments, Representation and Inclusion reports directly to our CEO and is responsible for advancing our DE&I efforts.

-As of December 31, 2022, our global workforce was 52% female and 48% male, and our U.S. workforce was 55% female and 45% male.
-Our U.S. workforce was 54% Caucasian/white and 46% racially/ethnically diverse.
+As of December 31, 2023, our global workforce was 51% female and 49% male, and our U.S. workforce was 55% female and 45% male.
+Our U.S. workforce was 53% Caucasian/white and 47% racially/ethnically diverse.

-Employee training and development.
-We invest heavily in coaching and training for employees and managers.
+Employee learning and development.
+We invest in the development of our employees and managers.
 We believe that when our employees feel properly supported, engaged, and confident in their skills, they are more effective and can provide an even better customer experience.
-During 2022, we invested approximately \$200 million in a variety of employee learning and development programs, including functional training, regulatory compliance, leadership and professional development, early talent development programs, and tuition reimbursement.
+During 2023, we invested approximately \$200 million in a variety of employee learning and development programs, including functional training, regulatory compliance, leadership and professional development, and early talent development programs.
+In addition, we provided tuition reimbursement for approximately 2,600 employees in 2023.

-Work-life programs and the COVID-19 Pandemic.
+Work-life programs.
 Wells Fargo offers many benefits, programs, and work arrangements intended to provide employees with flexibility and work-life balance.
-In March 2022, Wells Fargo began its Return to Office program for employees who had been working from home during the COVID-19 pandemic.
-Wells Fargo believes the Company benefits from employees seeing each other on a regular basis.
-When together, it is easier to build relationships, get in-themoment coaching, identify career opportunities, and brainstorm ideas.
-Ultimately, when employees work together we believe they learn more about the customers and communities the Company serves and how to serve them better.
-With this in mind, Wells Fargo's approach emphasizes spending time together in the office, and also provides flexible work options for employees in certain jobs.
-For example, employees in certain non-customerfacing roles have flexibility to have up to two days a week of remote work, and spend a minimum of three days a week in the office.
-Expectations for other roles, including customer-facing, operations, technology, and non-U.S. based employees, vary by business need.
+For example, employees in certain non-customer-facing roles have flexibility to work up to two days a week remotely, and are expected to spend a minimum of three days a week in the office.
+Expectations for other roles, including customer-facing, operations, contact center, and non-U.S. based employees, vary by business need.